Felix Delattre

 The pros and cons of a law proposal for the 'Promotion and Development of the National Broadband Network of Telecommunication Services' in Nicaragua

-image0 Not everything in the world is just black and white.
-And this applies also to the new initiative for the “Law for the Promotion and Development of the National Broadband Network of Telecommunication Services”.
-There are good aspects, but there are also others that leak of profoundness and some should be criticized and modified in the interest of the Nicaraguan people.
+image0 Not everything in the world is black and white.
+And this applies to the new initiative for the “Law for the Promotion and Development of the National Broadband Network of Telecommunication Services” as well.
+There are good aspects, but there are also others that lack depth and should be criticised and revised in the interest of the Nicaraguan people.

-Ultimately, this has generated a public controversy and interesting debate over this initiative.
-The leaked document leaves quite some questions open and can be even confusing, which makes it's interpretation not very trivial.
-Nevertheless it is worth to know the different aspects of the proposal in order to promote political interference of important parts of the law.
-Let's be active citizens which critics are constructive.
-A general rejection does not contribute much in the process.
+Ultimately, this has generated public controversy and an interesting debate around the initiative.
+The leaked document leaves quite a few questions open and can be confusing, which makes its interpretation far from straightforward.
+Nevertheless, it is worth examining the different aspects of the proposal in order to advocate for meaningful engagement with the important parts of the law.
+Let’s be active citizens with constructive criticism — a blanket rejection does not contribute much to the process.

 To be able to understand the law better, let’s focus on some core ideas of the proposal: